TISUnion/PrimeBackup/docs/chunking/index.md

 The current implementation works in the following order:

 1. Cut the file into chunks using the selected algorithm
-2. Calculate a BLAKE3 hash for each chunk
+2. Calculate a hash for each chunk using `backup.hash_method`
 3. Reuse chunks that already exist in storage
 4. Compress and write only the new chunks
 5. Bind the ordered chunk list back to the whole-file blob (by offset)